-Before registering to become a volunteer tutor and attending our training, have a look at the below ‘checklist’ and see if you:
+Before registering to attend a VoRTCS Family Tutor Information and Training Session to become a VoRTCS Family Tutor please have a look at the below checklist and see if this volunteer position is suitable for you:

 - Have good spoken and written English skills

-- Able to assist someone else with language skills
+- Be able to assist someone else with language skills (reading, writing, conversation)

-- Can manage own transport to and from the family’s home
+- Can manage own transport to and from the VoRTCS family’s home

-- Prepared to commit to the VoRTCS child safety and risk management practices
+- Are prepared to commit to the St Vincent de Paul Society/VoRTCS child safety and risk management practices

-- Work well in a team and individually
+- Able to work well in a team as well as individually

-- Over 16 years old and if under 18 you can attain parental consent to volunteer
+- Are over 16 years old and if under 18 you can attain parental consent to volunteer

 - Friendly and sensitive to refugee families

-- Able to tutor for one session a week for roughly 90 minutes at least 40 weeks per year
+- Able to tutor for one session a week for roughly 60-90 minutes for the majority of the year

 - Can commit to volunteering for a minimum of 12 months (this is vital)

 To become a volunteer tutor you will need to attend a compulsory VoRTCS Family Tutor Information and Training session where you will find out more about the program, learn essential tutoring skills and receive your ‘Tutor Manual’.
 These sessions are run monthly for most of the year and you will only need to attend one session.

 During this session, you will gain an understanding of the program and hear from experienced volunteers who will share their stories and answer your questions.
 You’ll also learn more about the practice of tutoring, such as language teaching techniques, working with culturally and linguistically diverse (CALD) communities and working with children, including child safety and risk management strategies.
 You’ll also hear about how we match your volunteer team to a refugee family and when you can start tutoring!

 To attend training, register online by clicking here and find out when our next training intake is on!